-It’s a diagnosis that affects everyone in the immediate family, from Mom and Dad to siblings and pets.
+It’s a diagnosis that affects everyone in the immediate family, from parents to siblings and pets.

-Sometimes, the more you try and love a child with RAD, the more fearful they become and the stronger their need for control.
+Sometimes, the more you try and love a child with reactive attachment disorder, the more fearful they become and the stronger their need for control.

 “The whole family suffers,” Lien says.

-He is the keynote speaker at the Navigating RAD 2022 conference, to be held Oct.
-7-9, 2022, outside of Atlanta.
+He is the keynote speaker at the Navigating RAD 2023 experience, to be held Oct.
+13-15, 2023, in Kansas City.
 There, Lien will present on “'Why Am I Feeling Crazy?': The Life of RAD Parenting.”

-Here, Lien walks us through how RAD can impact each member of the immediate family.
+Here, Lien walks us through how reactive attachment disorder can impact each member of the immediate family.

-Lien outlines two main issues that parents primarily face with children with RAD.
+Lien outlines two main issues that parents primarily face with children with reactive attachment disorder.
 The first being rules and boundaries, and the second is triangulation.

 Issues with rules and boundaries manifest from trauma and lack of bonding in the first three years of life.

 “Reactive attachment disorder is developed prior to the age of 3, so children with the disorder have pre-memory trauma hardwired into their brains that affect that toddler stage,” Lien says.
 “A lot of families get the children after those developmental processes, so you basically have a personality that never had the chance to connect and trust in a caregiver.
 And then limits and rules are off because there’s no buy-in to the caregiver.
 As the children grow older, they remain stuck in a mode of ‘It doesn’t matter how I get it, I just need to get my way.’”